ioccc-src/winner/2024/ferguson1/README.md

 ineffable.

 Actually I wanted to see what it was like.
 It was VERY amusing - but only because I did not have to debug it.
-For the submission I included line changes for JUST the third prompt (this means the prog.orig.c file: as noted I made the prog.c the complete version instead, and made prog.c as submitted the prog.alt2.c, after the win).
+For the entry I included line changes for JUST the third prompt (this means the prog.orig.c file: as noted I made the prog.c the complete version instead, and made prog.c as submitted the prog.alt2.c, after the win).
 Yes, what would only take a few seconds of play.
 It